- 4.46.6 Workpapers and Reports Resources

 The following format should be used for LB&I cases:

-Title -- Number and title each explanation to correspond with the adjustment on the audit report.
+Issue -- Number and label each issue explanation to correspond with the adjustment on the audit report.
 Include a reference to SAIN to facilitate tracing back to workpaper detail of the adjustment.
 For clarity, include the amount per return, the amount per audit, and the resulting adjustment

 Facts -- Include a narrative statement of the facts upon which the adjustment is based.
-Indicate the relevance of the facts to the to the issue.
 State the facts accurately and objectively.
-Include all relevant facts whether favorable to the Service's or taxpayer's position.
+Include all relevant facts whether favorable to the IRS’ or taxpayer's position.

 Applicable Law -- Cite and explain the applicable authority correctly.
 Clearly state the rulings and opinions relied upon in the explanation.
-Citations are not required when the adjustment is predicated entirely on facts, or when they serve no useful purpose.
-However, reports should fully inform the taxpayer of the legal basis for your proposed adjustments.
+Reports should fully inform the taxpayer of the legal basis for the proposed adjustments.

 Taxpayer's Position -- State the taxpayer’s position in narrative form.
-Include any legal authority the taxpayer mentions as the basis for the argument.
+Include any legal authority the taxpayer cites as the basis for the taxpayer’s position.
 If the taxpayer provides a written position statement, include the entire statement in this section or summarize the statement and include the entire document in the report as an exhibit.
-If an agreed issue, document the discussion of the adjustment with the taxpayer including the date and taxpayer’s understanding of the adjustment and any supporting comments.

-Argument – Prepare a narrative with related facts, as previously discussed in b), and cite the authority to support the Service's position and the Service's rebuttal of the taxpayer's position.
+Argument – Prepare a narrative with related facts, as previously discussed in b), and cite the authority to support the IRS’ position and the IRS’ rebuttal of the taxpayer's position.

-Conclusion -- Briefly state a conclusion of the Service's position.
+Conclusion -- Briefly state a conclusion of the IRS’ position.

 A taxpayer could be due a net refund upon completion of an examination even if none of the unagreed issues are resolved in the taxpayer’s favor.
 This is referred to as a "minimum refund" case.
 This is more likely in situations where the taxpayer has filed a claim for refund for one or more of the years in the cycle.

-The examination team MUST solicit a partial agreement relating to the agreed issues.
-See IRM 18.104.22.168.6 for instructions on the preparation of partially agreed Revenue Agents Reports.
+The examination team should solicit a partial agreement relating to the agreed issues.
+See IRM 220.127.116.11 for instructions on the preparation of partially agreed RARs.

-Where the taxpayer agrees to the partial refund Form 870, Waiver of Restrictions on Assessment and Collection of Deficiency in Tax and Acceptance of Overassessment, will signify that agreement.
+The taxpayer agrees to the partial refund by signing Form 870, Waiver of Restrictions on Assessment and Collection of Deficiency in Tax and Acceptance of Overassessment.

-Other instructions in the Report Writing Guide (IRM 4.10.8) for the preparation of reports and the processing of partial agreements remain in effect.
+Other instructions in IRM 4.10.8, Examination of Returns, Report Writing, for the preparation of reports and the processing of partial agreements remain in effect.

 If the taxpayer declines to execute the Form 870, the case is considered unagreed with respect to all issues.

-In all minimum refund cases the examiner’s activity record and Form 4665, Report Transmittal, will document the efforts to solicit a partial agreement from the taxpayer and the taxpayer’s response.
+In all minimum refund cases Form 9984, Examining Officer’s Activity Record, and Form 4665, Report Transmittal, will document the efforts to solicit a partial agreement from the taxpayer and the taxpayer’s response.
 After processing of the partial agreement, unagreed issues are forwarded to Appeals in the regular manner.

-In the event the minimum refund amount exceeds $2,000,000, and the taxpayer has demonstrated agreement with the examiner’s findings by executing the Form 870, the refund must be reported to the Joint Committee on Taxation before the unagreed issues are forwarded to Appeals.
-For instructions on the preparation of case files for review and preparation of the report to the Joint Committee on Taxation see IRM 4.36.3, Examiner’s Responsibilities.
+In the event the minimum refund amount exceeds $2,000,000 ($5,000,000 for corporations), and the taxpayer has demonstrated agreement with the examiner’s findings by executing the Form 870, the refund must be reported to the Joint Committee on Taxation and processed before the unagreed issues are forwarded to Appeals.
+For instructions on the preparation of case files for review and preparation of the report to the Joint Committee on Taxation see IRM 4.36.3, Examination Team Responsibilities.

-The loss of computerized records related to examinations can have catastrophic consequences to the tax administration process and potentially result in the loss of large sums of current and future revenue.
-Proper backup and off-site storage procedures facilitate data recovery if a data loss occurs.
-Contact the Service’s Records Officer in AWSS for additional guidance.
+The loss of computerized records related to examinations can have catastrophic consequences to the tax administration process and can potentially result in the loss of large sums of current and future revenue.
+Proper backup procedures facilitate data recovery if a data loss occurs.
+Workpapers that are maintained, uploaded and synchronized in IMS are automatically saved every 2 hours or when you close the case attribute screen.

 Each backup media will be properly labeled.
-A label will be attached to the outside of each backup media (tape, CD or DVD) with at least the following information:
+A label will be attached to the outside of each backup media (portable storage device or DVD) with at least the following information:

 Team coordinator's name